Shalette/foundation/README.md

 # foundation
-A demo website for a non-profit organization
+A demo website for a non-profit organization, 2018.